ArtBi/github-actions-selenide-allure/README.md

 ./gradlew clean build
 ```

-3. If you want to run test into docker container:
+3. If you want to run test in docker container:

 ```sh
 docker docker run --rm -it -p 4444:4444 -p 7900:7900 --shm-size 2g selenium/standalone-chrome:110.0